Communication

 Overview

-Are you fascinated by how people connect, influence, and build understanding through communication?
-At St. Norbert College, the communication concentration within the communication and media studies major helps you develop skills in public relations, professional speaking and interpersonal communication.
+Are you fascinated by how people connect, influence and build understanding through communication?
+At St. Norbert College, the communication major helps you develop skills in professional speaking and interpersonal communication.
 You’ll learn to craft clear, audience-focused messages and analyze how communication builds understanding and drives impact — essential tools for careers in business, advocacy and beyond.

 Credential Type